• Skip to primary navigation

 Toppings and Filling Ideas for Crepes

-Whipped cream and strawberries – a classic choice and very delicate and delicious especially when drizzled with my favorite strawberry sauce recipe.
+Whipped cream and strawberries – a classic choice and very delicate and delicious, especially when drizzled with my favorite strawberry sauce recipe.

 Farmer’s cheese and cream with strawberries – my favorite way of serving and enjoying them.